 The Australian Residential Property Clock

-When values are rising strongly prospective profit margins are enhanced.
-When there is a greater potential return, more projects are viable and the rate of construction increases dramatically.
+Developers and speculators are constantly monitoring the investment equation.
+With values rising strongly there is an enhanced potential return.
+More projects become viable and the rate of construction increases dramatically.

 It's during this phase that media headlines about house prices are most sensationalised and sales volumes are highest.

-As construction of new dwellings outpaces population growth and household formation, there will eventually be a surplus of property and not enough households in the market to buy or rent them and the market will stall.
+As construction of new dwellings outpaces population growth and household formation, there will eventually be a surplus of property.

-Values tend to stagnate and with inflation at work real values will fall.
+Values will tend to stagnate and real values may fall.
 Vacancy rates in the rental market will rise.